VET - Veterinary Science (VET)

 VET 2123 Animal Nutrition and Feeding (3-1-3)

-Covers the basic concepts and principals of animal nutrition including digestion in various types of digestive systems.
-The course will cover the nutritional requirements (water, carbohydrate, proteins, lipids, vitamins, minerals and trace elements) for livestock and companion animals during their various stages of life.
+Covers the basic concepts and principles of animal nutrition including digestion in various types of digestive systems.
+The course will cover the nutritional requirements (water, carbohydrate, proteins, lipids, vitamins, minerals and trace elements) essential for livestock and companion animals in their various stages of life/production.

 Prerequisites: VET 1203